 Mr. Reinsdorf holds an MBA with concentrations in Accounting and Finance from The University of Chicago Graduate School of Business and a JD from Northwestern University School of Law.

-Shawn K. Sullivan, adjunct professor, teaches sports hospitality at the undergraduate level.
+Shawn K. Sullivan, adjunct professor since 2010, teaches sports hospitality at the undergraduate level.
 Shawn is the Director of Sales and Marketing for Northwestern University Athletic Department.
 Before joining Northwestern,

 Shawn led the marketing office for the UIC Department of Intercollegiate Athletics.
 Before his tenure at UIC, Sullivan was the community relations manager for the Chicago Rush arena football club from 2003-2005.
 He directed all community initiatives, including youth football camp, reading, mascot and kids‘club programs.
 In addition, Sullivan authored Web site features, game recaps, program features, press releases and pitch letters while cultivating media contacts.
 Sullivan was selected to work ArenaBowl XIX for the Arena Football League.